MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 On a more detailed level, the implementation of qubitization requires two subroutines that provide the interfaces for the Hamiltonian.
 Unlike Trotter–Suzuki methods, these subroutines are quantum not classical and their implementation will necessitate using logarithmically more qubits than would be required for a Trotter-based simulation.

-The first quantum subroutine that qubitization uses is called $\operatorname{Select}$ and it is promised to yield
+The first quantum subroutine that qubitization uses is called $\operatorname{Select}$ and it's promised to yield

 $$
     \operatorname{Select} \ket{j} \ket{\psi} = \ket{j} H_j \ket{\psi},